-- 1.15 Flying Displays over MOD Occupied Property are regulated by the MAA and are not subject to an ANO Article 86 Permission10.
-Participation by civilian pilots in such displays will be subject to compliance with the most restrictive limits contained within the relevant CAA CAPs and the MAA regulation RA 2335. - 1.16 Flying Displays over non-MOD Occupied Property involving only military registered aircraft are regulated by the MAA and do not require a permission from the CAA to be issued pursuant to Article 86(1) of the ANO.11 - 1.17 Before any military aircraft can participate in a UK Flying Display, its participation must be approved by the MOD.
-In the case of UK military aircraft, it can be assumed that the required approval has been given by the MOD when the display aircraft is allocated to the Flying Display by the relevant Service.
+- 1.15 Flying Displays over MOD Occupied Property13 are regulated by the MAA and are not subject to an ANO Article 86 Permission14.
+Participation by civilian pilots in such displays will be subject to compliance with the most restrictive limits contained within the relevant CAA CAPs and RA 2335. - 1.16 Flying Displays over non-MOD Occupied Property involving only military registered aircraft are regulated by the MAA and do not require a CAA Permission to be issued pursuant to Article 86(1) of the ANO.15 - 1.17 Before any military aircraft can participate in a UK Flying Display, its participation must be approved by the MOD.
+In the case of UK military aircraft, it can be assumed that the required approval has been given by the MOD when the aircraft is allocated to the Flying Display by the relevant Service.